SASH Stories Finalists are now open for public voting!

 Fixed Price BOAS Surgery at SASH Vets (NSW)

-More than half of brachycephalic (flat faced) dogs suffer from a potentially life-threatening condition known as Brachycephalic Obstructive Airway Syndrome (BOAS).
-BOAS significantly increases the risk of heatstroke during warmer weather.
 In summer 2023, SASH saw 25 critical cases involving brachycephalic dogs during a single hot weekend.
 Sadly, some of these dogs passed away as a result of their condition.
-Surgical correction of BOAS significantly improves the outcome in these critical cases and gives these dogs a new lease on life.

-On a single hot weekend in summer 2023, SASH saw 25 critical cases involving brachycephalic dogs
+On a single hot weekend in summer 2023, SASH saw 25 critical cases involving brachycephalic dogs.

 At-risk breeds